PrivSec-dev/privsec.dev/content/posts/linux/Choosing Your Desktop Linux Distribution/index.md

 While lacking transactional or atomic updates, Fedora's package manager, `dnf`, has a great rollback and undo feature that is generally missing from other package managers.
 You can read more about it on [Red Hat's documentation](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/9/html/managing_software_with_the_dnf_tool/assembly_handling-package-management-history_managing-software-with-the-dnf-tool).

-### Fedora Silverblue & Kinoite
+### Fedora Silverblue

-[Fedora Silverblue](https://silverblue.fedoraproject.org/) and [Fedora Kinoite](https://kinoite.fedoraproject.org/) are immutable variants of Fedora with a strong focus on container workflows.
-Silverblue comes with the [GNOME](https://www.gnome.org/) desktop environment while Kinoite comes with [KDE](https://kde.org/).
-Silverblue and Kinoite follow the same release schedule as Fedora Workstation, benefiting from the same fast updates and staying very close to upstream.
+[Fedora Silverblue](https://silverblue.fedoraproject.org/) is an immutable variant of Fedora with a strong focus on container workflows.
+It follows the same release schedule as Fedora Workstation, benefiting from the same fast updates and staying very close to upstream.

 You can refer to the video by [Adam Šamalík](https://twitter.com/adsamalik) linked [above](#traditional-and-atomic-updates) on how these distributions work.